 - engaging in vigorous or frequent masturbation

 Gonorrhea is a bacterial STI that causes painful urination and pus-filled discharge.
-The color of the discharge can be white, yellow, or green.
+The

 Other symptoms in males include painful urination and painful or swollen testicles.